Ruiqi327/SAINA/README.md

 The codes are shown in "Supplemented".

 ## Is the abnormal outliers of the runtime when the program start running a fact?
 Facts, of course!
-We never do false work！ We hereby provides some running figures.
+We never do false work！ We hereby provide some running figures.
 Videos are shown in "Video".

 ![image](https://github.com/user-attachments/assets/6ab3ea47-45d2-4154-b84d-9b9a9e551b4b)
 ![image](https://github.com/user-attachments/assets/ffc5b9bb-d919-4220-9dd7-6cc9a156917b)